DAHeath/Logic/java-parse/README.md

 opam switch 4.03.0

 # This can get complicated, follow all the prompts and install the deps it says.
-opam install -y oasis core sawja ocamlgraph
+opam install -y oasis core sawja ocamlgraph ppx_deriving

 git clone 'https://bitbucket.org/wrharris/sim-itps.git'
 cd sim-itps